 This post has actually been in my drafts for almost a year!
-I have been meaning to blog about it forever, because it has been a game changer for me for classroom management and participation in my classroom without desks.
+I have been meaning to blog about it forever because it has been a game changer for me in classroom management and participation in my classroom without desks.

 This whole post centers around Grant Boulanger’s Interpersonal Speaking Skills Rubric.
 Make sure you check it out before you go on.
 Also, Grants’ blog has tons of information and he was my original inspiration for going deskless after seeing him present at multiple conferences.
 Here you can see all of my posts about being deskless as well.

-Not only are these an expectation, but I have had students self assess using the Interpersonal Speaking Skills Rubric.
-It is nicely aligned with a four point Standards Based Grading scale as well.
-For my exploratory and Spanish 1 I also used this as an interpersonal grade.
-They self assessed and then I went through to adjust as needed.
-But, overall most students were spot on with their self reflection of their interpersonal speaking skills in class.
-I also kept these sheets to have at parent teacher conferences, as they very much reflect the overall student grade as well.
+Not only are these an expectation, but I have had students self-assess using the Interpersonal Speaking Skills Rubric.
+It is nicely aligned with a four-point Standards Based Grading scale as well.
+For my exploratory and Spanish 1, I also used this as an interpersonal grade.
+They self-assessed and then I went through to adjust as needed.
+But, overall most students were spot on with their self-reflection of their interpersonal speaking skills in class.
+I also kept these sheets to have at parent-teacher conferences, as they very much reflect the overall student grade as well.
 If a student rarely listens to understand and rarely clarifies meaning, they are probably not up to expectation just yet and there is room to improve.
-There is even a spot if you want to send these home for a parent signature.
+There is even a spot if you want to send these home for a parent’s signature.